TRECATOR- ethionamide tablet, film coated

 Patient compliance is essential to the success of the antituberculosis therapy and to prevent the emergence of drug-resistant organisms.
 Therefore, patients should adhere to the drug regimen for the full duration of treatment.
 It is recommended that directly observed therapy be practiced when patients are receiving antituberculous medication.
 Additional consultation from experts in the treatment of drug-resistant tuberculosis is recommended when patients develop drug-resistant organisms.

-Prescribing Trecator in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.
+Prescribing Trecator in the absence of a proven or strongly suspected bacterial infection indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.

 Ethionamide may potentiate the adverse effects of the other antituberculous drugs administered concomitantly (see Drug Interactions).
 Ophthalmologic examinations (including ophthalmoscopy) should be performed before and periodically during therapy with Trecator.